pecio/aboutme/README.md

 Originally made for RubyLearning.org course "Programming for the web with Ruby".

-Through time it has become a way to practice Docker more than Ruby.
+Through time it has become a way to practice Docker more than Ruby and now GCE.